zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Lucinda says, however, that “they know what they’re  doing and it’s not our place to criticize their decision.”
 To say something is “ not your place” to do something means it’s not your responsibility.
 It’s not for yo u to do.
 It’s not your duty.
 It’s not your role.
 Lucinda says it’s not Thomas and Lucinda ’s place to criticize Maggie and Gerry’s decision.
 “To criticize” means to show why someone is wrong, to show why someone has problems with something.

 Thomas says, “But I don’t have to like it.
 I’m not sending them a housewarming gift, that’s for sure.”
 A “housewarming gift” is a present you give to someone who has moved into a new home or apartment.
-It’s sort o f a way of congratulating someone, perhaps, of giving someone something he wi ll need in his new place.
+It’s sort of a way of congratulating someone, perhaps, of giving someone something he wi ll need in his new place.
 Lucinda says, “Too late,” meaning it’s too late not  to send them a housewarming gift because Lucinda just sent one “and signed both  our names,” meaning she said the gift was from both Thomas and Lucinda.

 Thomas is not happy about this.
 He says, “You did w hat?!
 How will they know I disapprove of what they’re doing when you go behind  my back and do that?”
 “To disapprove,” of course, is the opposite of “to appr ove.”
 “To go behind someone’s